 2. Amstelveen is the city of Asian expats

 Amstelveen is well known for its huge expat community.
 Due to the many Japanse companies setting base in Amstelveen, the Japanse are now the largest community of non-Dutch people in Amstelveen.
 Since 2008, workers for Indian and Chinese companies have moved to Amstelveen.
 This means there are a lot of quality Japanese and Indian shops.
-Colourful feasts like the Japanese Cherry Blossom at Amsterdamse Bos in spring, the Japan Festival and Indian Diwali are held in Amstelveen in October.
+Colorful feasts like the Japanese Cherry Blossom at Amsterdamse Bos in spring, the Japan Festival, and Indian Diwali are held in Amstelveen in October.

 3. Amstelveen loves green